cerebis/qc3C/README.md

 #### Analysing in bam mode

 Users must first map reads to the chosen reference sequence and create a query-name ordered bam file.
-We strongly encourage the use bwa mem for the step of mapping. _Note, qc3C currently will not create the bam file for you._
+We strongly encourage using bwa mem for the mapping step. _Note, although this might change in the future, currently qc3C will not create the bam file for you nor sort an existing one in to query-name order._

-1. first prior to mapping, an index of the reference sequence is created
+1. create an index of the reference sequence
-2. next, reads are mapped to reference using bwa mem and sorted by query-name
+2. map the reads to reference and sort by query-name
-3. last, bam mode analysis is run
+3. run qc3C bam mode analysis
 ```
 bwa index ref.fna.gz
 bwa mem -5SP ref.fna.gz reads_r1.fq.gz reads_r2.fq.gz | samtools view -bS - | samtools sort -n -o reads2ref.bam -